Markov Inequality as a Tool for Linear-Scaling Estimation of Local Observables

-\paragraph{Off-Diagonal Generalization ---} To access off-diagonal information we extend the positive-estimator idea: diagonal elements in a rotated basis contain the required information about off-diagonal terms.
-Concretely, if one applies a local unitary transformation to a pair of sites $\left\{\b r,\b r^{\prime}\right\}$ of the form:

-where $\gamma\in\mathbb{C}$ is a parameter controlling the rotation.
-Diagonal elements of the rotated basis will be related to the off-diagonal matrix elements in the original one,
+\paragraph{Off-Diagonal Generalization ---} Even though the method had initially been formulated for the estimation of diagonal matrix elements, it can be naturally extended to evaluate off-diagonal elements (as in Eq.\,\eqref{eq:CurrentOverTime}).
+The key idea is that diagonal elements in a suitably rotated basis encode information about the corresponding off-diagonal terms.
+Specifically, if one applies a local unitary transformation to a pair of sites $\left\{\b r,\b r^{\prime}\right\}$ of the form: where $\gamma\in\mathbb{C}$ is a parameter controlling the rotation, the diagonal elements in the rotated basis will be related to the original off-diagonal matrix elements in as follows,

 where $\Upsilon_{\gamma}=\bra{\alpha_{\gamma}}X\ket{\alpha_{\gamma}}-\bra{\beta_{\gamma}}X\ket{\beta_{\gamma}}$.
-Crucially, because each bond rotation acts only on disjoint site pairs and the different components of the random vector are uncorrelated, the procedure can be applied to all such bonds in parallel without inducing additional sampling correlations (schematically shown in Fig.$\,$\ref{fig:Lattice Bipartition}).
+Importantly, because each bond rotation acts only on disjoint site pairs and the different components of the random vector are uncorrelated, the procedure can be applied to all such bonds in parallel without inducing additional sampling correlations (illustrated in Fig.$\,$\ref{fig:Lattice Bipartition}).
 Hence, by iterating through the different groupings needed to cover all inter-sub-lattice bonds, this method yields a complete map of the off-diagonal structure of $X$.

 \paragraph{Demonstration 1: Electron Density Fields ---} The 2D $\pi$-flux model on a square lattice is used as a test bed for the method.
 Its initially pristine periodic Hamiltonian

 where $w$ is the hopping parameter, loses its translation symmetry due to the presence of point defects (vacancies).
 As a first demonstration, we test our method by unveiling this zero-energy mode for a single central vacancy in a $4096\times4096$ supercell under twisted boundary conditions.
 The LDoS, $\rho_{\mathbf{r}}(\varepsilon)$, was computed along a longitudinal cut starting at the vacancy for a set of energies approaching $\varepsilon=0$, using KPM with a spectral resolution of $1 \si{\milli\electronvolt} $.
 Random sampling was performed with both the proposed positive-definite estimator and the conventional mean estimator, using the same ensemble of $32$ random vectors to compare convergence behaviour.
 Figures \ref{fig:results-LDoS} (a) and (b) show that the positive-definite estimator faithfully captures the algebraic decay of the zero-energy LDoS, $\rho_{\mathbf{r}}(0)\propto|\mathbf{r}|^{-2}$, over several orders of magnitude, whereas the naive estimator does not.
 The latter fails in regions of very low LDoS, where sampling noise generates nonphysical negative values and large relative errors—an instance of a random-sampling \textit{sign problem} that the positive-definite formulation inherently avoids.